nwpm/c_string/README.md

 to study the basics of development in C language.

 **Key features**

--Exists in two versions
+Exists in two versions:

-1. Version with stdlib.h (`use-stdlib-memory` branch)
+- Version with stdlib.h (`use-stdlib-memory` branch)
-2. Version that does not use any dependencies (`master` branch)
+- Version that does not use any dependencies (`master` branch)

 ## Possibilities